Skip to main content

 • Comply with regulatory requirements

-All product discovery and media buy creation requests must include a clear promoted_offering field that describes:
+All product discovery and media buy creation requests must include a brand_manifest that describes the advertiser brand:

 Policy Check Implementation